Diploma Program Overview

 - 3 courses focusing on skills enhancement training: courses allow the student to sharpen esthetics skills in various areas that they have received instruction while reviewing for the State Board Certification Exam.

-The licensed esthetician might consult and perform procedures such as analyzing customer’s skincare needs, discussing treatments and products, performing facials, advising on skincare and makeup techniques and promoting skincare products.
+By being licensed in Esthetics you might consult and perform procedures such as analyzing customer’s skincare needs, discussing treatments and products, performing facials, advising on skincare and makeup techniques and promoting skincare products.

 According to the Occupational Outlook Handbook estheticians typically work full time and many work evenings and weekends².